 Today, Special Forces are conducting testing on the flying motorcycle before releasing it to consumers.
 Through this testing, Special Forces hope to collect data for future consumer models.
 Interestingly, ultralight vehicles like the Hover surf require no special license.

 The flying motorcycle can take off and land from a parking lot.
 Luckily, the battery does have a range of 20 miles.
 However, if you start to run low on energy, it’s easily rechargeable from your wall outlet.
+A coreless DC motor is an efficient motor that is much lighter than traditional motors containing a heavy iron core.

 Surprisingly, the Hover Surf can physically ascend to around 6000 feet.
 Unfortunately, the FAA limits the flight altitude of these types of products to only 16 feet.
 Additionally, current regulations prevent flying above the regulation.